rajeshecb70/one2n-sre-bootcamp/milestone-04/README.md

 - Make
 - Github actions.
 - Milestone-04-CI.yml is stored at .github/workflow/milestone-04-CI.yml
-- You should Have self-hosted runner configured on you github repository and below requirments to be installed on your local
+- You should Have self-hosted runner configured on you github repository.
 - Configure secrets on github repos with DATABASE_RUL, DOCKER_USERNAME & DOCKER_PASSWORD

 ## 4. Setup & configuration of milestone-04